univention/univention-keycloak-app/docs/configuration.rst

    Defines the name of the first user with administration rights in Keycloak.
    The file :file:`/etc/keycloak.secret` stores this user's password on the system you installed the app.
+This setting only has effect if the Keycloak database doesn't contain any users in the master realm.
+If your Keycloak installation connects to an existing database, the admin user is not updated or renamed.

    .. list-table::
       :header-rows: 1